scrapy/scrapy/docs/intro/tutorial.rst

 Here are some examples of XPath expressions and their meanings:

-* ``/html/head/title``: selects the ``<title>`` element, inside the ``<head>`` element of a HTML document
+* ``/html/head/title``: selects the ``<title>`` element, inside the ``<head>`` element of an HTML document

 * ``/html/head/title/text()``: selects the text inside the aforementioned ``<title>`` element.